 - What are the benefits of using Pinnacles award winning Property Management Service.

-- How many prospective tenants do we have on our books?
+- How many prospective contract holders do we have on our books?

 - How long we think it will take to rent